 To learn more about the admission’s process, please visit the Admission page.

 WWAMI First Year Sites

-Students from Alaska, Montana, Idaho, and Wyoming take their initial year at state universities in their home states: University of Alaska (Anchorage), Montana State University, University of Idaho and University of Wyoming.
-Twenty Washington students are on campus at Washington State University in Pullman, joining classes with students based at the University of Idaho.
-Half day preceptorships in the offices of local practitioners introduce students to clinical medicine.Learn more about WWAMI First-Year site locations >
+Students from Alaska, Montana, Idaho, and Wyoming take their initial year at state universities in their home states: University of Alaska (Anchorage), Montana State University, University of Idaho, and University of Wyoming.
+Forty Washington students are on campus at Washington State University-Spokane.
+Half day preceptorships in the offices of local health care providers introduce students to clinical medicine during their first year.

 Clinical Medical Education Offices

-The University of Washington School of Medicine maintains a Dean's Office in each of the WWAMI states and Eastern Washington which oversees clinical medical education for the School of Medicine within those regions as well as provides support services for the local clerkships and students rotating among them.
+The University of Washington School of Medicine maintains a Dean's Office in each of the WWAMI states, including Western and Eastern/Central Washington which oversees clinical medical education for the School of Medicine within those regions as well as provides support services for the local clerkships and students rotating among them.